-The difference between the Shannon, von Neumann, and Rényi entropies is apparent in the properties that each of them satisfies.
-They all are non-negative and have minimum and maximum values \cite{10.1063/1.2165794}.
+The differences among the Shannon, von Neumann, and Rényi entropies are apparent in the properties each satisfies.
+They are all non-negative and have minimum and maximum values \cite{10.1063/1.2165794}.
 The von Neumann and Rényi entropies are upper-bounded at the maximally mixed states.
 This is analogous to the Shannon entropy being upper-bounded by uniform distributions.
 The Shannon and von Neumann entropies satisfy subadditivity \cite{Araki_Lieb_1970}, strong subadditivity \cite{Lieb_Ruskai_1973}, and the triangle inequality \cite{Araki_Lieb_1970}, while Rényi entropy does not satisfy any of these \cite{Linden_Mosonyi_Winter_2013}.